mtgjson/mtgjson-website/docs/data-models/legalities/index.md

       content: Legalities
   - - meta
     - name: description
-      content: The Legalities Data Model describes a list of legalities in play formats for a Card.
+      content: The Legalities Data Model describes the properties of legalities in play formats for a card.
   - - meta
     - property: og:description
-      content: The Legalities Data Model describes a list of legalities in play formats for a Card.
+      content: The Legalities Data Model describes the properties of legalities in play formats for a card.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, legalities